chamburr/modmail/README.md

 ```
 cd docker
-docker-compose up -d
+docker compose up -d
 ```

-Your self-hosted bot should be up now.
-Congratulations!

----

-If you would prefer to build your own images for local development, then follow these steps:
+If you prefer to build your own images for local development, then use these commands.

 ```
 cd docker
-docker-compose build
+docker compose build
-docker-compose up -d
+docker compose up -d
 ```

+Your self-hosted bot should be up now.
+Congratulations!

 ## License